Topics, I

 $ Def: The difference dim(ker D) – dim(coker D).

-Index of Refraction > see Refraction.
+Index of Refraction > see refraction.

 Index of a Vector Field